bgalitsky/relevance-based-on-parse-trees/README.md

 <li>detect authors’ doubt and low confidence
 <li>detect fake review

+Document classification to six major classes {finance, business, legal, computing, engineering, health} is available via [nearest neighbor model](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/doc_classifier/DocClassifier).
+A 1G Lucene training model is obtained from Wikipedia corpus.
+This classifier can be trained for an arbitrary classes once respective Wiki pages are selected and respective [Lucene index is built](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/doc_classifier/ClassifierTrainingSetIndexer).
+Once proper training documents are selected from Wikipedia with adequate coverage, the accuracy is usually higher than can be achieved by word2vec classification models.

 ### General-purpose [deterministic inductive learner](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/jsmlearning) implements JS Mills method of induction and abduction (deduction is also partially implemented).

- Inductive learning implemented as a base for syntactic tree-based learning is similar to the family of approaches such as Explanation-based learning and Inductive Logic Programming
+ Inductive learning implemented as a base for syntactic tree-based learning is similar to the family of approaches such as Explanation-based learning and Inductive Logic Programming.

+ #### Tree-kernel learning
+ is integrated to allow application of SVM learning to sentence-level and paragraph-level linguistic data including discourse.
+Unlike learning in numerical space, each dimension in tree kernel learning is an occurrence of a particular subtree.
+Similarity is not a numerical distance but a count of common subtrees.
+A set of parse trees for individual sentences to represent a paragraph is called
+ [parse thicket](https://en.wikipedia.org/wiki/Parse_Thicket).
+Its representation as a graph is coded in a tree representation via parenthesis such as [model.txt] (https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master//src/test/resources/tree_kernel/model.txt).
+ To do model building and predictions, C modules are run in [this directory](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/test/resources/tree_kernel), so proper choice need to be made: {svm_classify.linux, svm_classify.max, svm_classify.exe, svm_learn.*}.
+Proper run permission needs to be set as well for these files.

+ #### Concept learning
+  is a branch of deterministic learning which is applied to attribute-value pairs and possesses useful explainability feature, unlike statistical and deep learning.
+It is fairly useful for data exploration and visualization since all interesting relations can be visualized.
+    Concept learning covers inductive and abductive learning and also some cases of deduction.
+Explore [this package](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/fca) for the concept learning-related features.

-### Filtering results for Speech Recognition based on semantic meaningfulness.
+### Filtering results for Speech Recognition based on semantic meaningfulness
 It takes results from a speech-to-text system and subjects them to [filtering] (https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/src/main/java/opennlp/tools/similarity/apps/SpeechRecognitionResultsProcessor.java)
 ## Related Research